About

 The philosophical aspects have to do with aesthetics.
 Philosopher Richard Wollheim claims that the experience of seeing a representational image, such as a painting, requires or invites a “twofoldness of attention”(1)(2)(3)(4).
 The viewer must attend to:

-1. The design properties of the physical medium or support (configurational fold), and
+1. The design properties of the physical medium or support (configurational fold), and 2.
+The scene or content represented (recognitional fold) by means of those properties.

 These two folds are aspects of a single experience, which characterizes representational painting.
 We see the design properties as responsible for the appearance of the scene depicted.
 In other words, the recognitional fold is experienced as dependent on the configurational fold.